Read this article to learn about the trends followed in the swadeshi movement:

 Annulment of Partition:

-It was decided to annul the partition of Bengal in 1911 mainly to curb the menace of revolutionary terrorism.
+It was decided to annul the partition of Bengal in 1911 mainly to curb the menace of revolutionary movement.
 The annulment came as a rude shock to the Muslim political elite.
 It was decided to shift the capital to Delhi as a sop to the Muslims, as it was associated with Muslim glory, but the Muslims were not pleased.
 Bihar and Orissa were taken out of Bengal and Assam was made a separate province.